damanBirSingh/Generalized-cache-Simulation/README.md

             ii.
 LRU

-To build, open terminal in the extracted folder and run:
+To build open terminal in the extracted folder and run:

     make